Using audience response systems including, voting pads and event apps creates more audience interaction, at conferences, AGM’s and workshops…

 The Blended Approach Wins

 Blended learning is where traditional methods such as classroom delivery and practical exercises are mixed with online delivery to create a hybrid learning experience.
-With learners tested in Thalheimers’ study equally satisfied with both eLearning and classroom modes and thus not providing any serious disadvantage the results really hit hard, a 13% improvement in declarative learning and an even more impressive 20% increase in procedural knowledge.
+With learners tested in Thalheimers’ study equally satisfied with both eLearning and classroom modes and thus not providing any serious disadvantage the results really hit hard, a 13% improvement in declarative learning (subjects which can form discussion points) and an even more impressive 20% increase in procedural knowledge (usually fixed order lists of instructions).

 The bottom line here is that eLearning in the real world tends to outperform classroom instruction, but only if that eLearning has been designed in such a way to take advantage of the wider amount of delivery methods available.
 When learning designers add technology enabled capabilities, they tend to create learning methods which are different from and more effective than those typically used in classroom delivery, which has an over-reliance lecture styles as the prime method.